Arceveti/SM64-v2/README.md

 This is a fork of HackerSM64 by Reonu, with the following additional features, fixes, and optimizations (patches marked with `*` are toggleable in `config.h`):

 **Graphics:**
-- Power stars have a glowing effect.
+- Power stars now have a glowing effect.
 (Arceveti) *
 - 30 FPS ia8 (64x64) coins.
 (Arceveti) *
 - Screen tint effects based on damage & environment, which can be enabled separately (Arceveti) *
 - Mario's silhouette is shown when behind most surfaces (Frame#5375, Axollyon, AloXado320, Wiseguy, Arceveti) *
 - Bowser 3's rainbow effect is animated (Arceveti) *
 - Use 64x64 quarter shadow textures instead of 16x16 (Arceveti) *
 - King Bob-omb blinks
+- Reflective metal cap texture using the framebuffer (mks#2512, Rovert, Arceveti) *

 **Vanilla level changes:**
 - Fixed various models which had misaligned vertices/UVs (Arceveti)
-- Makes the Blast Away The Wall star spawn from the wall instead of existing in the world already *
+- The Blast Away The Wall star spawns from the wall instead of existing in the world already *
 - Re-implementation of the unused SSL pillars cutscene (SunlitSpace542, AloXado320/AloYuisabelle, Arceveti) *
 - Re-implementation of the unused cracked ice in SL (SunlitSpace542, Arceveti) *
 - Bowser's puzzle in LLL is now seamless (Arceveti)